Saltation Matrices: The Essential Tool for Linearizing Hybrid Dynamical Systems: Saltation matrices for rigid body systems with time-invariant unilateral constraints

 However, this saltation matrix will be very prone to modeling errors as it depends on knowing exactly how the sliding and sticking coefficients differ.
-From a modeling perspective, it may be advantageous to assume that at the boundaries the sliding and sticking coefficients match.
+Because there are many different types of friction models, it may be advantageous to assume that at the boundaries the sliding and sticking coefficients match when appropriate for the specific friction interaction i.e. selecting a Stribeck friction model.